 If in-person SoCo is not possible, this course will be offered virtually.
 In a virtual format, the immersion experience will be preserved through synchronous online instruction, group and partner work, and online cultural activities (including virtual museum visits, guest speakers and film screenings).
 The SCAs (Sophomore College Assistants) will be instrumental in creating an intimate Francophone community.

 Southern California born and raised, I first studied in France as an international relations student at Sciences Po in Grenoble.
 I grew up in Santa Barbara, California, raised by a francophile mother who passed on her love of the language and culture.
-After several years working for an international law firm and earning a paralegal degree, I left to pursue a degree in French Literature degree at UCLA, where I earned a doctorate in 18th-century literature.
-My thesis focused on the figure of the reader in Diderot's theoretical texts on art, literature and theater.
-After teaching at a variety of different institutions, including USC, Scripps Claremont and Allegheny College, I came to Stanford eleven years ago as a lecturer in French.
-I teach French language courses at all levels and am also an instructor for Stanford’s Continuing Studies program.
-My early interests in literature, philosophy and politics are now combined with a passion for language teaching.
+After several years working for an international law firm and completing a paralegal degree, I left to pursue a degree in French Literature at UCLA, where I earned a doctorate in 18th-century literature.
+After teaching at a variety of different institutions, including USC, Scripps Claremont and Allegheny College, I came to Stanford fifteen years ago as a lecturer in French.
+I have taught French language courses at all levels, including several Cardinal Courses focused on community engaged learning.
+My early interests in literature, philosophy, politics and social justice are now combined with a passion for language teaching.
 My most current research and conference presentations have focused on these pedagogical challenges, especially on how to bring greater cultural context to the language classroom.